-But don't let that dissuade you for applying!
-Your applicatin will allow us to be in touch just as soon as our volunteer programs come back on line.
+But don't let that dissuade you from applying!
+We will be in touch with you when we bring our volunteer programs back on line.

 Volunteers carry the heart of the Museum's mission.
 Join the Volunteer Corps!

 Years ago, Jimmy Doolittle, leader of the renowned Doolittle Raiders, said, “The heart of a volunteer is the strongest of all.”
 The Museum's volunteers are crucial to presenting and preserving the stories of WWII in the Pacific and on the home front.
 Volunteers greet visitors, present programs, bring battle scenes to life, educate school children, work behind-the-scenes in our gardens, administrative offices, and so much more.
-The Museum offers myriad opportunities to continuously develop volunteers' understanding of the war and its stories, and to make an impact every day.
+When we return to normal operations, Museum will offer myriad opportunities to continuously develop volunteers' understanding of the war and its stories, and to make an impact every day.

 Docents are trained volunteers who interpret artifacts and Museum resources for special and general audiences.
 As Museum educators, docents are our tour guides and cart presenters working to help instill a sense of value and empathy for the stories we tell.